Slaughter Guidelines for Red Meat

 1.1.8 If it is found that electrical prods are frequently needed in a particular area of the plant that area should be redesigned.

 1.1.9 Abuse or maltreatment of animals is prohibited.
-The following actions are prohibited and are considered by Animal Welfare Approved to constitute animal cruelty:
+The following actions are prohibited and are considered by AGW to constitute animal cruelty:

 1.2 Downed animals